Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 - Exclusive use of the marital residence

 - Injunctions preventing harassment or wasting shared assets

 Any temporary relief ordered by the court typically remains in place until the final divorce trial one year from the date of separation.

 Sometimes, marriages fall apart with no particular fault resting on either party.
 You can obtain a no-fault divorce in Virginia if you live separately from your spouse for one year or live separately from your spouse for six months, have a separation agreement in place, and have no minor children.

 However, since Virginia has no formal procedure for obtaining legal separation status in no-fault cases, you might wonder how to establish that you’ve been separated from your spouse for the requisite time.

 The best way to establish a date of separation is to enter into a “separation agreement” with your spouse.
 Both parties sign and date a document stating that you want to permanently end the marriage.
 The document provides the same temporary solutions as pendente lite relief, addressing property division, debt responsibilities, custody, visitation, and support.

-An attorney from Graham Law Firm can help you take all the right steps to establish a separation agreement.
+An attorney from Graham Law Firm, PLLC can help you take all the right steps to establish a separation agreement in the state of Virginia.
 The document remains legally binding until you file for a no-fault divorce six months or one year from now, at which time the court will resolve any outstanding issues.

 Creating a separation agreement with your spouse helps your children transition into two homes.
 Establishing this mutually acceptable agreement outside court also saves you a considerable amount of time and money.
 Finally, the agreement establishes a firm date of separation so you can pursue divorce immediately once the requisite time has passed.